Political Philosophy: The Fusion of Ideas

 Democratic Participation

 Democracy is not voting every five years.
-It is continuous engagement, accountability, and people's power.
+It is continuous engagement, accountability, responsibility, transparency and people's power.
 Leaders serve the people; people do not serve leaders.

 Principle: Power to the Voiceless